SonyCSLParis/Deep_SRDA/README.md

-# Deep_SRDA
+# Deep Streaming Regularized Discriminant Analysi

-A Pytorch implementation of our Deep Streaming Regularized Discriminant Analysis algorithm from our [published paper]() (ICCV 2023).
+A Pytorch implementation of our Deep Streaming Regularized Discriminant Analysis (Deep SRDA) algorithm from our [published paper]() (ICCV 2023).

 Deep SRDA is a generative classification method that combines Quadratic Discriminant Analysis (QDA) and Linear Discriminant Analysis (LDA) through a regularizing parameter.
 Combined with a feature extractor, this method can be used as the final layer of CNN to enable Online Continual Learning with a batch size of 1.